SMGCommunity/Syati/README.md

 # Syati
 **Syati** provides C++ headers and symbols for writing custom code injections in **Super Mario Galaxy 2**.
 With this, you can write code, compile code, link to existing functions and structures in the game and load the actual changes.
-It was originally created by **shibbo**, however, the original repository has been deleted.

 # What is supplied
 Syati provides C++ headers, symbols, the CustomCode loader and six sample C++ code files.